 Transits of Mercury

 Since Mercury’s orbit around the Sun is much more rapid than Venus’, Transits of Mercury happen much more frequently than Venus in the grand scheme of things.
 In any given century, you may see up to 13-14 transits occurring.
 However, you need to be on the day side of Earth to see them, which makes their visibility over given locations much more rare.

-While the next transit visible from North America will happen on November 11, 2019, the next one visible over North America won’t be until 2049.
+The next one visible over North America won’t be until 2049.
 Unless you want to wait 30 years or travel for the 2032 and 2039 transits, either get the proper equipment or get in contact with someone who has it… like yours truly!

 If you do plan on wanting to view it, you will need binoculars or a telescope fitted with proper solar filters to see the black dot of Mercury slowly move across the Sun.
 While it is NEVER SAFE to view with your eyes, even your eclipse glasses that you saved from 2017 will not help because Mercury is too small.